-“The MRI revealed a very suspicious lesion, a mass replacing almost the entire prostate, extending to the bladder wall,” says Dr. Mucher.
-“This, coupled with his elevated PSA, was highly concerning.”
+The MRI revealed a very suspicious lesion, a mass replacing almost the entire prostate, extending to the bladder wall.
+This, coupled with his elevated PSA, was highly concerning.

-“The UroNav allows us to be much more accurate in targeting areas to biopsy,” says Dr. Mucher.
-“All of the 14 areas we biopsied revealed cancer.
-The aggressiveness of prostate cancer is graded from 1 to 5, with 5 being the most aggressive.
-The majority of areas we biopsied were grade 3; some were grade 4.”
+This technology allows for more accuracy in targeting specific areas of the prostate to biopsy.
+In Griffin’s case, all 14 biopsies revealed cancer.
+Prostate cancer is graded from 1 to 5, with 5 being the most aggressive.
+The majority of Griffin’s biopsies were grade 3, with some being grade 4.

-Dr. Mucher discussed all of the results with Griffin.
-“Dr. Mucher was positive from day one, but he never sugarcoated anything,” says Griffin.
-“He said, ‘Here is what it is.
-You have all of the indicators of high risk.
-We need to make a plan and take action.’”
+His physician discussed all of the results with him.
+“My physician was positive from day one, but he never sugarcoated anything,” says Griffin.
+He informed me that I had all of the indicators of high risk and that we needed to make a plan and take action.”

-Dr. Mucher says patients’ PSA levels are typically checked 3 months after surgery, but in Griffin’s case, he checked about 6 weeks afterwards.
-“Griffin’s PSA had decreased to 5 (from a high of about 117 before surgery),” he says, “but we want it to be undetectable, less than 0.1.
-A month later, his PSA was 5.3, indicating the presence of some residual cancer.”
+Typically, patients’ PSA levels are checked three months after surgery, but in Griffin’s case, his levels were checked about six weeks afterward.
+Griffin’s PSA had decreased to 5 (from a high of about 117 before surgery), with the goal of being less than 0.1.
+A month later, his PSA was 5.3, indicating the presence of some residual cancer.

+Griffin’s physicians are optimistic about his outcome and hope the multimodal treatment will render the cancer undetectable, now and in the future.
 Griffin is also upbeat.
 “My philosophy is that it could always be worse,” he says.
 “And my approach is to take life as it comes.”

 For more information about Memorial Hermann Cancer Centers, including how to get connected to our support services or an affiliated provider, please call (833) 770-7771 or fill out the form below to be connected to one of our Oncology Nurse Navigators.